NIcolasp14/MIT_SGI-Extended_NOCs/README.md

 ## Project setup
 #### Method 1
 * conda create -n nocs python=3.8
-* conda install --file requirements.txt
+* conda install --file requirements.txt (either using the req file from this repo or the one in the NOCs repo)
 * pip install numpy
 * pip install matplotlib
 * pip install pycocotools